nerskllc/strata/README.md

 # Join Our Thriving Community on Social Platforms!

-Welcome to Genus SO, an open-source software platform built by passionate developers like you!
-We invite you to become a part of our growing community by joining us on our social media channels.
-Stay up-to-date with the latest developments, contribute to the project, and engage with like-minded individuals.
+Welcome to Genus SO, an ecosystem for young people, trying to make available an array of tools and resources to manage and elevate your career trajectory.
+Whether you're an aspiring coder, a seasoned programmer, or a tech enthusiast, this platform is tailored to meet your needs.
 Here's where you can find us:

 ## GitHub Repository